If you own a jet ski, you’ll be putting fuel in it quite a bit, so you’ll need a few gas cans.

 Justrite AccuFlow 5 Gallon

-I put the Justrite AccuFlow 5 Gallon at the top as it is the best gas can you can have for your jet ski.
+I put the Justrite AccuFlow 5 Gallon at the top as it is the best gas can you can have.

 This gas can has all the safety features without it being annoying (unlike the gas cans at the department stores!).